 The First-Year Legal Writing and Appellate Advocacy Program has two components.
 During the Fall Semester, all first-year students participate in a research & writing seminar, in which they learn to analyze complex legal questions, research the law, and develop professional legal writing skills.
 In the spring, first-year students put these skills into action by participating in the J. Newton Esdaile Appellate Moot Court Program, in which they conduct research, draft a brief, and present a case in oral argument before a panel of judges made up of faculty, lawyers, and students.

-Students must pass all first-year courses, the first-year research & writing seminar, and the first-year Moot Court program, maintaining an average of at least 2.0 for first-year courses.
+Students must pass all first-year courses and achieve an average of at least 2.0 for these courses.

 Second- and Third-Year Requirements